Book Review: The New York State Bar Association’s “Making a Modern Constitution”

 I do have one major substantive criticism of the book: its lack of fresh reform ideas (see my op-ed series published in the Gotham Gazette on New York’s mandarin constitutional convention culture).
 Too many of its ideas have become stale since they were first proposed decades ago, which is ironic for a book titled “Making a Modern Constitution.”
 The insularity and me-tooism generated from a mutual backscratching culture may partly explain this failure.

-Making a Modern Constitution, copyrighted by the New York State Bar Association, costs $30 in print or online; $20 if you’re a member of the New York State Bar Association.
+Making a Modern Constitution (456 pages), copyrighted by the New York State Bar Association, costs $30 in print or online; $20 if you’re a member of the New York State Bar Association.
 The print order form is here; the online one here.
+The companion book published by SUNY Press, New York’s Broken Constitution (340 pages), lists for $29.95.

 –J.H.
 Snider, the editor of the New York State Constitutional Convention Clearinghouse, is a former fellow at Harvard University’s Edmond J. Safra Center for Ethics, which “seeks to advance teaching and research on ethical issues in public life.”